roemeren/tableau-workbook-extractor/main/_sources/usage.rst.txt

     :alt: Flask Output Download Button
     :width: 350

+By default, the application generates only SVG dependency graphs, but users can optionally enable PNG generation through a checkbox on the upload page before starting the processing.

 .. note::

     The main **advantage** of this web app compared to running the executable is that